 Php 1:19-21 For I know that this shall turn to my salvation through your prayer, and the supply of the Spirit of Jesus Christ, According to my earnest expectation and my hope, that in nothing I shall be ashamed, but that with all boldness, as always, so now also Christ shall be magnified in my body, whether it be by life, or by death.
 For to me to live is Christ, and to die is gain.

-You have to understand this salvation to understand what he’s talking about in Phillippians 2, which we’ll get to, when he says “work out your own salvation with fear and trembling.
-It is God who operates in you both to will and do of His good pleasure.”
+You have to understand this salvation to understand what he will be saying when we come to Phillippians 2, when he says “work out your own salvation with fear and trembling.
+It is God who operates in you both to will and do of His good pleasure” (Phil 2:12).
 He is not talking about ultimate salvation there.
 He is talking about Christ in you.
 He has shown them himself as the pattern and is saying, “you have seen how Christ is working everything for the Gospel and he has given me a consciousness that this is all abounding to His glory.
 This terrible situation is actually a glorification of the Gospel and my bonds are being manifested in Christ in every place and people are being released to speak the word with boldness.
 Christ is being announced and even in the palace they know that my bonds are in Christ.
 I know that this is going to turn out to my salvation, not that I will necessarily be delivered from the situation, but that Christ is magnified in my body through the bountiful supply of the Spirit of Jesus Christ.
 I am living Christ.
 I have been brought through this situation.
 Everything is negative, and I have been taught to look not at those things which are seen but the things which are unseen.
-Now there is an eternal weight of glory being wrought into me while I believe and walk by faith and live by Christ.
+Now there is an eternal weight of glory being wrought into me while I believe and walk by faith and live by Christ (2 Cor 4:17-18).
 I am living in a different plane than what any of these people can understand who are preaching the Gospel out of contention.
 They have no idea.
 They think they are trying to add affliction to my bonds, but it is actually turning out to my salvation!”